MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

     >[!NOTE]
     >If the proxy settings are defined for **Local System**, you'll need to use PSExec to open a session as **Local System** and open the browser from that session.

-1. Browse to the following URL: `https://<your_workspace_name>sensorapi.atp.azure.com.` Replace `<your_workspace_name>` with the name of your MDI workspace.
+1. Browse to the following URL: `https://<your_workspace_name>sensorapi.atp.azure.com.` Replace `<your_workspace_name>` with the name of your Defender for Identity workspace.

     >[!IMPORTANT]
     >You must specify HTTPS, not HTTP, to properly test connectivity.

-1. **Result**: You should get an *Error 503 The service is unavailable*, which indicates you were successfully able to route to the MDI HTTPS endpoint.
+1. **Result**: You should get an *Error 503 The service is unavailable*, which indicates you were successfully able to route to the Defender for Identity HTTPS endpoint.
 This is the desired result.

     ![Error 503 result.](media/error-503.png)